btkelly/android-svsu-acm-20131120/README.md

 # Android Demo App for SVSU ACM 11/20/2013
 =========================

-This repo include 5 projects at various stages of development.
+This repo includes 5 projects at various stages of development.

 Step 1 - App with basic list view

 Step 2 - App with button for moving to the add screen.

-Step 3 - App with ability to actually add items to your list Step 4 - App with ability to delete items by long pressing on an item Final  - App that will persist list between app launches
+Step 3 - App with ability to actually add items to your list

+Step 4 - App with ability to delete items by long pressing on an item

+Final  - App that will persist list between app launches

 Launch app in command line by moving into the root of the step and running the following command: